Woodlouse: As pests

-Although woodlice, like earthworms, are generally considered beneficial in gardens for their role in controlling certain pests, producing compost and overturning the soil, they have also been known to feed on cultivated plants, such as ripening strawberries and tender seedlings.
+Although woodlice, like earthworms, are generally considered beneficial in gardens for their role in controlling certain pests, producing compost and overturning the soil, some species like those of the genus Armadillidium have also been known to feed on cultivated plants, such as ripening strawberries and tender seedlings.

-Woodlice can also invade homes en masse in search of moisture and their presence can indicate dampness problems.
-They are not generally regarded as a serious household pest as they do not spread malady and do not damage sound wood or structures.
-They can be easily removed with the help of vacuum cleaners, chemical sprays, insect repellents, and insect killers, or by removing the damp.
+Woodlice can also invade homes in groups searching for moisture, and their presence can indicate dampness problems.
+They are not generally regarded as a serious household pest as they do not spread disease and do not damage sound wood or structures.
+They can be easily removed with the help of vacuum cleaners, chemical sprays, insect repellents, and insect killers, or by removing the dampness.

+As food

+The taste of foraged woodlice has been described as similar to that of other crustaceans, gaining them the colloquial name of "wood shrimp".
+However, woodlice can also have a "strong urine" taste likely due to high concentrations of uric acid in some species.

 As pets

-Woodlice have become a popular, low-maintenance household pet for children as well as a hobby for invertebrate and insect enthusiasts or collectors.
-Porcellionidae (sowbugs) and Armadillidae (pillbugs) are seen often as they are the most common terrestrial isopods in Europe and North America.
+Woodlice have become a popular household pet for children as well as a hobby for invertebrate and insect enthusiasts or collectors.
+Porcellionidae (sowbugs) and Armadillidiidae (pillbugs) are seen often as they are the most common terrestrial isopods in Europe and North America.

-The isopod community has many resources for the care of the species.
-Many sites sell isopods for starting a colony, and to keep a bioactive vivarium clean.
-Isopods are also a popular species at reptile or invertebrate conventions either sold as pets or micro-feeders.

-Morphs and varieties

-Amongst those who keep woodlice as pets, many species are bred for a certain coloration or variety of a species and are often recognized by a nickname that corresponds with their variety.